tarof429/online_books/kubernetes_with_archlinux/part_1_setup.md

 This confirms that, if you want to configure minikube, it's best to do it right after installation.

 Let's poke around ~/.minikube to see where the driver was set.
 I found it under ~/.minikube/profiles/minikube/config.json.
 Searching for `docker` in this file, I found that the Driver field was set to `docker`.
 There are many other settings in this file.
-Of interest are the settings for memory, CPU and disksize, but we'll leave these alone.
+Of interest are the settings for memory, CPU and disk size, but we'll leave these alone.
 Perhaps we could revisit these later.
 Further down, I found a section for Nodes and Addons.
-These might be of interest later, so we'll make a note of these entries.
+These might also be of interest later, so we'll make a note of these entries.

 Now that we've configured minikube to use the docker driver by default, let's wrap up this section by making these changes permanent.
 When we start minikube a second time, we can confirm that minikube started with the docker driver as we requested.